mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 I've hired dozens of freelancers, including developers, artists, writers, and editors.
 I've never hired an agency, but I've worked with web design agencies at previous jobs.

-I don't think the agency I worked with on this project was evil or deceptive.
-They seemed like they made a good-faith effort to deliver the results I wanted, but we were just mismatched.
-I didn't have enough experience hiring agencies, and they didn't have enough experience working for a bootstrapped software developer.

-I'm not trying to shame the agency who did this project, so I'll just call them "WebAgency."

-## How I chose WebAgency
+## Finding an agency

 At the start of this process, I started looking for agencies.
 The problem with being a bootstrapped founder is that if you can find them by Googling "web design agency," they're about 10x too expensive for you.
 So it's hard to find people that match your size.
 I asked for recommendations and searched on sites like Indie Hackers and Hacker News.

 I interviewed four freelancers and one agency.

+I'm not trying to shame the agency who did this project, so I'll just call them "WebAgency."
+I don't think they were evil or deceptive.
+They seemed like they made a good-faith effort to deliver the results I wanted, but we were just mismatched.
+I didn't have enough experience hiring agencies, and they didn't have enough experience working for a bootstrapped software developer.

 WebAgency immediately stood out as the best.
 Their portfolio showed a variety of styles that they executed well, and they had lots of different expertise in-house, so they could do design, development, animations, and 3D images if I needed them.

 What's more, WebAgency's CEO suggested I reduce the project scope.
 He said that instead of a full-blown redesign, I should just start with a rebranding.
 WebAgency would create a new logo and work with me to select a new color scheme and fonts for the site.
 From there, I could measure results, and the branding would let me start working with digital marketing agencies.
 That sounded smart!

 WebAgency's CEO estimated that the rebrand would require 30-40 billable hours over two to four weeks at their hourly rate $175/hour.
 So, $5-7k for new logo and branding felt reasonable to me.
 If the rebrand improved TinyPilot's sales, I could start a monthly retainer with WebAgency and have them polish design in other areas of TinyPilot.

 WebAgency's CEO did warn me that I was smaller than most of their other clients.
 Most of their clients have them on long-term retainer agreements.
 This project was so tightly-scoped that we could do it hourly, but there was a possibility that they'd have to pause my work occasionally if a retainer client needed more time.
+That was fine with me.
+I didn't mind pausing the project for a week or two if they got busy.

 ## The honeymoon period